Sonia Shankman Orthogenic School: Student life

-Residential students lived either in communal dorms of up to seven students per room, in transition rooms, or in a transitional living center.
 During the school week, students attended academic classes during the day and had the option of attending a variety of extra curricular activities in the early evening.
 Many high school and older middle school students attended departmentalized classes for most of the day.
 Younger students and students who cannot transition between classes received individualized and small group instruction in self-contained classrooms.

 During their stay in the residential program, students gradually attained higher levels of privileges, freedoms, and responsibilities, however a formal level system was not used.
 Behavioral plans, goals, and treatment modalities are utilized on an individualized basis.
 Students attended one or two 45-minute individual therapy sessions per week and one 60 minute group therapy session per week.
 A variety of group therapy modalities are utilized such as social skills, process, anger management, transition planning, and depression and anxiety groups.

 On March 29, 2021, the school announced the closing of the residential, original school at the end of the Spring term of 2021.
 Some students were allowed to remain longer as placements elsewhere were finalized.
 Many transitioned into the day school.

 A day school program was established subsequent to the original residential program.
 In this, students can attend the school, in addition to receiving group and individual therapy services, but still live at home.
 The availability and usefulness of this program are decided on a case-by-case basis.
 The closing of the residential school coincides with the plan to expand the day school.